TeamLab Borderless vs TeamLab Planets

 TLDR: Here’s the short answer!

-But there are also a few other things to consider…
+But there are a few things to consider…

 Only Planets has Water Rooms